tobgu/qframe/README.md

 ### Grouping and aggregation
 Grouping and aggregation are two different steps.
-The function used in the aggregation step takes a slice of elements and returns an elements.
-For floats this function signature matches many of thestatistical functions in [Gonum](https://github.com/gonum/gonum) which can hence be applied directly.
+The function used in the aggregation step takes a slice of elements and returns an element.
+For floats this function signature matches many of the statistical functions in [Gonum](https://github.com/gonum/gonum) which can hence be applied directly.

 ```go